vmware-archive/iot-analytics-benchmark/DL/README.md

 Specify -s to subtract image mean from each image value - use for ResNet model

-Wait for "Pausing 15 seconds - start infer_cifar_stream.py", then in a second shell:
+Wait for "Pausing 15 seconds - start infer_cifar_stream.py", then in a second shell on the same or different server, in the same directory:

 ```
 export SPARK_HOME=/root/spark